gdbelvin/rlang-mcp-server/docs/API_Documentation.md

 3. It constructs resource objects for each file with appropriate URIs, MIME types, names, and descriptions
 4. It returns these resources in the response

-Similarly, when a `callTool` request for `render_rmd` is received:
+Similarly, when a `callTool` request for `execute_r_script` is received:

-1. The server calls `MCPServer.CallTool("render_rmd", args)`
+1. The server calls `MCPServer.CallTool("execute_r_script", args)`
-2. This method validates the arguments and ensures the R Markdown file exists
+2. This method validates the arguments and ensures the R code is provided
-3. It builds the Docker image if needed
+3. It creates a temporary directory for the R script and output
-4. It calls either `RenderWithDockerode` or `RenderWithDockerCompose` based on the `use_docker_compose` argument
+4. It executes the R script and captures the output
-5. It returns a success message with the name of the rendered output file
+5. It returns the output as text content

 ### Docker Integration